Skip to main content

 Energy efficiency measures can increase your property valuesreduce your electric bills, and create a more comfortable living environment in your home.
-There are a variety of financing options available to make it easier for homeowners and businesses to invest in energy efficiency.
+Various financing options are available to make it easier for homeowners and businesses to invest in energy efficiency.

-In most cases, you can get a personal (also known as unsecured) energy efficiency loan or an energy-efficient mortgage.
+In most cases, you can get a personal (or unsecured) energy-efficiency loan or an energy-efficient mortgage.
 Depending on where you live, you may also have access to on-bill financing that you repay through your utility electric bill, or you may be able to take out a PACE loan that you repay through your property taxes.

 Energy efficiency loans are similar to home improvement loans that homeowners have used for decades to build a deck or add a second bathroom to their homes.
-When a homeowner borrows money from a lender, they agree to pay it back, plus interest, in monthly installments over the loan term.
+When homeowners borrow money from a lender, they agree to pay it back, plus interest, in monthly installments over the loan term.

-Energy efficiency financing also has the same basic considerations as other types of loans:
+Energy efficiency financing also has the same primary considerations as other types of loans:

 • Lower interest rates result in lower overall costs for borrowers.